Facebook

 There are three main types of keratosis:

-• Actinic keratosis is the most common type of keratosis, caused by damage to the skin from ultraviolet (UV) radiation.
+• Actinic keratosis is the most common type of keratosis caused by damage to the skin from ultraviolet (UV) radiation.
 UV radiation is a type of energy that comes from the sun, tanning beds, and other sources.
 UV radiation can damage the DNA in your skin cells.
-This damage can lead to changes in the cells that can cause them to become cancerous.
+This damage can lead to cell changes that can cause them to become cancerous.

 • Basal cell carcinoma is the most common type of skin cancer.
 It usually forms on areas of the body that get a lot of sun exposure, such as the head, neck, and shoulders.
 Basal cell carcinomas typically look like small, round, or oval growths on the skin.
 They can be red, white, tan, or black.

 • Squamous cell carcinoma is the second most common type of skin cancer.
 It usually forms on areas of the body that get a lot of sun exposure, such as the head, neck, and shoulders.
-Squamous cell carcinomas can also develop inside the mouth, genitals, or in other areas of the body damaged by UV radiation.
+Squamous cell carcinomas can also develop inside the mouth, genitals, or other body areas damaged by UV radiation.
 Squamous cell carcinomas usually look like small, round, or oval growths on the skin.
 They can be red, white, tan, or black.

 Recently, a new cream-based treatment has successfully treated multiple types of skin cancer.
 You can read the full testimonials here.